barayuda/ReactNative-Tutor/README.md

 React Native WebView is a modern, well-supported, and cross-platform WebView for React Native.
 It is a replacement for the built-in WebView that React Native provides.
 Link: https://github.com/react-native-webview/react-native-webview

-***Developers all around the world use open-source libraries/packages in their software and applications.
+<b><i>Developers all around the world use open-source libraries/packages in their software and applications.
 It not only helps developers to complete their day-to-day work on time but, to the most extent, improves their developing experience.
-So, always remember, there is no shame in downloading extra packages. ***
+So, always remember, there is no shame in downloading extra packages.</i></b>

 We can add both the libraries into our project using npm by typing the following commands in the terminal.